 At their best, holiday celebrations are about more than Grandma’s closely guarded stuffing recipe or opening presents in our pajamas.
 They make our family bonds stronger.2 Research suggests that spending special time together helps us communicate better and makes us feel safe and connected, especially when life feels harder than usual.3 The effects of this togetherness can change our brain’s chemistry: we release oxytocin (a chemical that helps us bond with others) when we interact with someone we love and trust, and oxytocin enhances our sense of empathy, allowing us to understand others’ emotions and helping us feel more connected and compassionate.4

-It’s especially important for families that are bereaved, dealing with divorce, or facing other disruptive changes to connect with their loved ones, including extended family members and friends.
-Togetherness doesn’t have to be elaborate, expensive, or time-consuming.
+While the pandemic has made it harder to gather like we used to, it’s still important for families that are bereaved, dealing with divorce, or facing other disruptive changes to connect with their loved ones, including extended family members and friends.
+Togetherness doesn’t have to be elaborate, expensive, or even in-person.
 A little goes a long way.
 Your kids can help you make a plan.
-Ask them to write down ideas for get-togethers—all ideas welcome—and post the list in your home.
-Go online together or check your local newspaper to find fun activities in the community or opportunities to volunteer.
+Ask them to write down ideas for safe get-togethers—all ideas welcome—and post the list in your home.
+Go online together or check your local newspaper to find safe activities in the community or opportunities to volunteer.
 Giving back to others is a terrific way to bring your family closer together.

 Make sure gifts are meaningful

 It’s tempting to shower kids with gifts or treats during a tough holiday season, but that won’t make feelings of sadness or loss go away.
 Instead, select meaningful gifts—and consider giving gifts of experiences, rather than toys.
-Studies show that activities and experiences connect the gift-giver to the receiver more than material gifts do.5 And gifts that relate to your child’s interests or talents, like dance classes or tickets to a sports event, show that you appreciate who they are.
+Studies show that activities and experiences connect the gift-giver to the receiver more than material gifts do.5 And gifts that relate to your child’s interests or talents, like an online class or attending an online event, show that you appreciate who they are.